 Purpose of Program

-This program provides you with current knowledge relating to a range of professional and practice topics that will improve how you deliver nursing care.
+This program provides you with current knowledge relating to a range of professional and clinical practice topics that will improve how you provide holistic nursing care.

 Your learning outcomes:

 People with health risks in your care will receive preventative nursing action to avoid illness

 Better patient outcomes will be achieved through the application of up-to-date knowledge relating to specific nursing interventions

 Interprofessional collaboration will be optimised to enhance patient outcomes

 Patient outcomes will be underpinned by evidence-based practice and recognised standards and guidelines